-It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes.
-A lot has changed.
+It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

-Apparently, a couple of my previous “go-to” TV boxes aren’t around anymore.
-That means this is the perfect time to dive back in and get some fresh new recommendations.
+Several of my favourite Android TV box manufacturers have moved on to other products, so this is the perfect time to dive back in and get some new recommendations.

-If you’ve been reading this site for a while, you’ll notice some similarities in this ‘best of’ list.
+If you’ve been reading this site for a while, you’ll see some fresh faces on this ‘best of’ list and some familiar ones.

-Before we get started, let’s take a look at one of the most popular questions I get asked all the time.
+Before we get started, let’s look at one of the most popular questions I get asked.

 Are Android Boxes Illegal in Canada?

-I’ve said this time and time again: An Android TV box is literally just a media player that runs the Android operating system.
+I’ve said this repeatedly: An Android TV box is a media player running the Android operating system.

 But many people still ask whether Android TV boxes are legal or not.

-Back in 2016, the CBC wrote an article that got a lot of attention.
-It’s actually still getting attention today.
+In 2016, the CBC wrote an article that got a lot of attention and is still getting attention today.

 Myth #1: Android TV boxes are illegal